tansudaylan/pergamon/README.md

 # pergamon

 ## Introduction
-Pipeline to model population demographics
+pergamon is a Pipeline to analyze, visualize, and model populations